 In our amicus brief, NASW supported the need for legal protections from discrimination and provided scientific research to the courts regarding the nature of sexual orientation, discrimination and the effects of stigma.

-Learn more about NASW’s legal department, which includes the NASW Legal Defense Fund.
+Learn about NASW’s legal department and the NASW Legal Defense Fund.